ErwanBarbedor/Plume_-_TextEngine/readme.md

 - You can now declare a Plume block inside a Lua block. (only works inside `plume` files for now, not in external Lua files)
 - Change eval escape to `$` from `#`.
 Code using `#` still works for now.
 - Change comment syntax to `\--` from `//`.
 Code using `//` still works for now.
+- New option `join` for `\for`, which will insert a character between all iterations.

 _-_Explanations for the syntaxs changes:_